Juniper/contrail-controller/specs/analytics-rbac.md

 # 3. Proposed solution
 Analytics API will map query and UVE objects to configuration objects on which RBAC rules are applied so that read permissions can be verified using VNC API.

-Analytics API RBAC will be implemented in 2 phases:

-## Phase 1:
-1. All statistics, flow, and log queries are allowed only for cloud-admin role and hence for tenant, the query pages need to be greyed out in the UI.
-2. All UVEs list queries (e.g. analytics/uves/virtual-networks/) are allowed
-   only for cloud-admin role.
-For displaying appropriate networks on the monitoring page, UI will have to get the list of networks with read permissions for the user using the VNC API.
-VM and VMI information are obtained from the VN UVEs and hence no other change should be needed on the UI.
-3. UVE query for specific resource (e.g. analytics/uves/virtual-network/vn1),
-   contrail-analytics-api will check the object level read permissions using VNC API.

-## Phase 2:
-1. For flow and log queries, we will evaluate the object read permissions for each AND term in the where query.
+Following steps will be needed:

-2. For statistics queries, we will add annotations to sandesh file so that indexes/tag on statistics queries can be associated with objects/UVEs.
+1. For statistics queries, annotations will be added to sandesh file so that indices/tags on statistics queries can be associated with objects/UVEs.
    These can then be added to the schema and used by contrail-analytics-api to determine the object level read permissions.
-3. Some tables like the FieldNamesTable will still be accessible to only cloud-admin role and hence drop-downs on some of the UI pages will not work for tenants.
+2. For flow and log queries, we will evaluate the object read permissions for each AND term in the where query.
-4. For UVEs list queries (e.g. analytics/uve/virtual-networks/),
+3. For UVEs list queries (e.g. analytics/uve/virtual-networks/),
-   contrail-analytics-api will use VNC API to determine whether the user has read permission for each UVE object.
+   contrail-analytics-api will get list of UVEs which have read permissions for given token.
+Similarly, for UVE query for specific resource (e.g. analytics/uves/virtual-network/vn1), contrail-analytics-api will check the object level read permissions using VNC API.

 ## 3.1 Alternatives considered
 None